IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 * Copy the Public Link which is displayed.
 ![cfCopy](doc/source/images/cfCopy.png)
 >NOTE: The Above URL should end with .json if it is not ending with .json please append .json at the end of the URL.
-**NOTE: This URL is Important, please save it in any notepad since it will be used in subsequent steps.**
+**NOTE: This URL is Important, please save it as CLOUD_FUNCTION_URL in any notepad since it will be used in subsequent steps.**

 ### 5. Create Watson Assistant services